Segmentation of Skin Lesions and their Attributes Using Multi-Scale Convolutional Neural Networks and Domain Specific Augmentations: Conclusion

 \section{Conclusion}

-In this paper, we proposed to use transfer learning and extensive ensemble of predictions in order to boost performance on the skin lesion boundaries and its attributes segmentation task.
-Proposed segmentation framework incorporates a variant of UNet \cite{ronneberger2015u} architecture with pre-trained base networks in its encoding path, and a pyramid feature pooling in its decoding path.
-We also utilized several on-line data augmentation techniques, some of which were specially tailored to mimic the variation present in the dermoscopic images.Moreover, Two modified loss functions were introduced according to each segmentation task requirements.
+In this paper, we proposed to use transfer learning and extensive ensemble of predictions in order to boost performance on the skin lesion and its attributes segmentation task.
+Proposed segmentation framework incorporates a pre-trained base networks in its encoding path, and multi-scale convolutional and pyramid pooling blocks in the decoding path.
+Furthermore, several on-fly data augmentation techniques were utilized, some of which were specially tailored to mimic the variation present in the dermoscopic images.
 Our models have been evaluated in a 5-fold cross-validation framework to reduce the risk of over-fitting and generating a basis for optimal hyper-parameters estimation.
-Evaluation experiments on the training and validation set shows promising results for both lesion boundaries segmentation and lesion attribute detection tasks.
+Evaluation experiments on the training and validation set shows promising performance on both lesion boundaries segmentation and lesion attribute detection tasks, setting state-of-the-art results for all ISIC2016, ISIC2017, and ISIC2018 data sets.